Jerry-Shaw/Nervsys/README.md

     SomeDesc = dirA/dirB/model-func

     explain:
-    "\dirA\dirB\model::func()" will be called on startup without any agruments.
+    "\dirA\dirB\model::func($params)" will be called on startup with required agruments.

     Multiple setting:
-    DescA = dirA/dirB/model-func
+    DescA = dirA/dirB/model-funcA
-    DescB = dirB/dirB/model-funcA
-    DescC = dirB/dirB/model-funcB
+    DescB = dirB/dirB/model-funcB

     explain:
-    "\dirA\dirB\model::func()" & "\dirB\dirB\model::funcA()" & "\dirB\dirB\model::funcB()"
+    "\dirA\dirB\model::funcA($params)" & "\dirB\dirB\model::funcB($params)"
-    will be called on startup without any agruments.
+    will be called on startup with required agruments.

     Notice:
     The "Desc*" keys in "INIT" has no means for system, but for developers to know what they are for.
-    Sub-array settings are NOT allowed in this section.
+    Sub-array settings is NOT allowed in this section.
-    Arguments are NOT allowed to pass to function.
+    Required arguments will be automatically passed.
-    No returned value will be captured.
+    All returned values will be captured when exist.

+    Suggest:
+    Don't always return unless necessary.

 ### LOAD